.NET Multi-Platform App UI (MAUI) | . NET MAUI Developer | California | Texas

 Introduction

-- This is possible using .NET’s new feature called Multi-platform App UI (MAUI).
-In this article, we will discuss more MAUI, Let’s gets started.
+• This is possible using .NET’s new feature called Multi-platform App UI (MAUI).
+In this article, we will discuss more MAUI, Let’s get started.

 What is .NET MAUI

-- MAUI is an evolution of Xamarin.Forms, which extended from Mobile to Desktop application.
-If you are already worked on Xamarin.Forms, you can easily relate .NET MAUI.
+• MAUI is an evolution of Xamarin.Forms, which extended from Mobile to Desktop applications.
+If you have already worked on Xamarin.Forms, you can easily relate .NET MAUI.

 IDE’s for Developing MAUI Application